Join our community of websites already using SEOJuice to automate the boring SEO work.

 | Mobile Rendering | Use GSC's mobile-friendly tool on category/product pages | Google indexes mobile-first, not desktop |

-Your category and product pages are where conversions happen — but they're also where ecommerce SEO breaks down most often.
+Your category and product pages are where conversions happen.
+They're also where ecommerce SEO breaks down most often.

 Duplicate titles.
 Thin descriptions.
 No internal context.
 Bloated template code.
 These pages get indexed, but rarely ranked, unless you tune them for clarity, intent, and structure.